vogonsorg/QDOS/README.md

 P3 ~800MHZ processor or higher is recommended.

 Online play over TCP/IP will require a NIC with a Packet Driver and a properly configured WATTCP.CFG in your root /QUAKE directory.
-IPX, Serial/Modem, and the rare BWTCP driver (for PPP) is still supported.
+IPX and Serial/Modem drivers are still supported.
-MPATH has not be enabled, you will need to edit the MAKEFILE to compile MPATH because Windows9x does not play nice with the new changes.

 Do not send bug reports on any bugs that only occur on Windows 9x.
 They will be ignored!

 NOTE: QDOS tries to allocate 32MB by default so you may need to use -MEM 16 if you're on an older machine and trying to play stock Quake.